NoriSte/whatsapp-messages-batch/README.md

 ### And how can I fix it?

-Don't worry, every unsent message is console.logged.
+Don't worry, every unsent message is console.logged

-### What can I set?
+### What can I configure?

 Look at the `config.js` file.